gautamdayal/wikiracing-CS225/README.md

 ## Organization

 Here's an outline of how our code and written deliverables are organized in this repo
-* `src` - Contains our C++ `wikigraph` class along with methods for the two algorithms we implemented
+* `src/` - Contains our C++ `wikigraph` class along with methods for the two algorithms we implemented
-* `scripts` - Contains Python code to scrape wikipedia and output CSVs representing the connections between source and destination pages
+* `scripts/` - Contains Python code to scrape wikipedia and output CSVs representing the connections between source and destination pages
-* `data` - Contains the files output by the code that's in `scripts`.
+* `data/` - Contains the files output by the code that's in `scripts`.
 This is just some example data to illustrate the format, the full data is not uploaded to the repo because of its file size
-* `tests` - Contains unit tests for different functions and the sample data used in those test cases
+* `tests/` - Contains unit tests for different functions and the sample data used in those test cases
-* `entry` - Contains driver code to run the project
+* `entry/` - Contains driver code to run the project
 * **Written report**: `results.md` can be found in the root directory of the repository

 ## Running Instructions

+Our project uses the same CMake environment as the CS225 MPs and Labs.
+To build the project, create a directory called build (`mkdir build`), navigate to it (`cd build`) and then run cmake (`cmake ..`).
+You can then either run the tests executable which will show results from our unit tests or the main executable which will run the code in `main.cpp` in `entry/`.

+The methods of interest when using our code are `ParseFromFile()`, `ShortestPath()`, and `SCC()`, each of which are methods of the `wikigraph` class.
+For more information on parameters of each function and what they return, read the following Documentation section.

 ## Documenation